andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 ```

 ## Transforming Markdown to HTML

+Now it gets a bit tricky but bear with me!

 Markdown is transformed to HTML through the [unified](https://github.com/unifiedjs/unified) interface. unified provides an abstract interface for parsing syntax trees.
 First, we use [remark](https://github.com/remarkjs/remark) to parse the Markdown into an abstract representation (using unified), then we use [rehype](https://github.com/rehypejs/rehype) to transform the abstract representation into HTML.